HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/configure_a_wcm_contentsource_api.md

 # Configuring a WCM Content Source using REST API

 This topic explains the use of the Content Source REST API to create a WCM Content Source.
-This can later be used to crawl WCM in your HCL DX instance and run search queries on.
+This can later be used to crawl WCM in your HCL DX instance and will contain the WCM items that you can find by using search queries.

 ## Authenticating as a search administrator